-- To institutionalize and internationalize nonviolence as a process that reduces human suffering and promotes a global beloved community.
+- To institutionalize and internationalize nonviolence as a transformative educational process that reduces human suffering and promotes a global beloved community.

 - To foster mutual understanding among people, in which nonviolent processes are used to reconcile conflicts and to build peaceful, sustainable, and inclusive communities.

 - To collaborate with and strengthen relationships with other organizations, agencies, and governmental departments engaged in peacebuilding and nonviolence work at the local, national, and global levels.